heaven-born/Zio-Nio-Server/README.md

 ### Notes

-I decided to keep protocol-specific serialization with dedicated codecs for each field instead of "scodec.codecs.ascii32", because I could not understatn if I had to use both at the same time or it was just a simplification in the task.
+I decided to keep protocol-specific serialization with dedicated codecs for each field instead of "scodec.codecs.ascii32", because I could not understand if it was supposed to use both at the same time or it was just a simplification in the task.

 ### Structure